Oh My Dog: Plot

-The story sets in Tamilnadu, where Arjun lives with his parents Shankar and Priya, as well as his paternal grandfather Shanmugam.
-Arjun takes a liking toward animals.
-Fernando Lee is the owner of many dogs and has won the International Dog Competition 6 years in a row.
-Fernando wants to have the best dogs so he could use them during competitions, so when his Siberian Husky gives birth to a blind puppy, he orders his henchmen to kill the puppy on the outskirts of the city and bury it.
+The story takes place in Tamilnadu, where Arjun lives with his parents, Shankar and Priya, as well as his paternal grandfather, Shanmugam.
+Arjun takes a liking to animals.
+Fernando Lee is the owner of many dogs and has won the International Dog Competition six years in a row.
+Fernando wants to have the best dogs so he can use them during competitions, so when his Siberian Husky gives birth to a blind puppy, he orders his henchmen to kill the puppy on the outskirts of the city and bury it.
 His henchmen fail to do so, as the puppy flees and successfully escapes from them.
-Fernando's henchmen lie to him stating they killed the puppy, however, they have the constant fear that Fernando will eventually find out.
+Fernando's henchmen lie to him, stating they killed the puppy, however, they have the constant fear that Fernando will eventually find out.

-Arjun's father Shankar struggles to pay the mortgage loan of their house.
-As a result, Shankar's father and Arjun's grandfather Shanmugam criticize him for paying for Arjun's school fees instead of their house fees.
-Arjun accidentally discovers the puppy and cleans the puppy himself.
+Shankar, struggles to pay the mortgage loan on their house.
+As a result, Shanmugam criticise him for paying for Arjun's school fees instead of their house fees.
+Arjun accidentally discovers the puppy and cleans it himself.
 He begs his mother to keep the puppy, but his mother doesn't allow him and forces him home.
-That next morning, the puppy uses his scent to go to Arjun's bedside and wake up Arjun.
+That next morning, the puppy used his scent to go to Arjun's bedside and wake him up.
 Arjun, feeling pity for the puppy, decides to raise the puppy without his family's consent.
 For an entire week, he hides the puppy in his home.
-He takes the puppy to school although it is prohibited.
-His classmates adore the puppy, and Arjun names the puppy Simba (after The Lion King).
-Fernando's henchmen realize that Arjun has the puppy and try different techniques to take back and kill Simba, all but in vain.
+He takes the puppy to school, although it is prohibited.
+His classmates adore the puppy, which Arjun names the puppy Simba (after The Lion King).
+Fernando's henchmen realise that Arjun has the puppy and try different techniques to take it back and kill Simba, all in vain.
 Eventually, the principal finds out with the help of PT Master Swaminathan, and Shankar is informed.
 Shankar is given the last warning.
 Shankar angrily throws away Simba and angrily confronts Arjun about it.
-Arjun develops fever due to Simba leaving.
-Arjun's mother Priya convinces Shankar to take back Simba, saying that during Simba's stay, Arjun was being well-behaved.
+Arjun develops a fever due to Simba's departure.
+Priya convinces Shankar to take back Simba, saying that during Simba's stay, Arjun was being well-behaved.

 Shankar and Arjun go looking for Simba, but they are kicked out due to a bear roaming the area.
-A nightmare Arjun has where Simba is eaten by the bear causes him to leave the house himself at night and look for Simba.
-Shankar and Priya realize Arjun is missing and go looking for him.
+A nightmare Arjun has where Simba is eaten by the bear causes him to leave the house alone at night and look for Simba.
+Shankar and Priya realise Arjun is missing and go looking for him.
 They luckily find him with Simba.
 The family happily adopts Simba, however, Shanmugam dislikes the presence of Simba.
 Arjun learns that a local hospital could cure Simba's blindness for 2 lakhs.
 He and his classmates start raising money for his surgery.
-Although they are unsuccessful, they learn about the International Dog Competition happening in Coimbatore offering a 2 lakh winning prize.
-Arjun signs into the competition with the help of his father.
-He wins third place for the first challenge.
+Although they are unsuccessful, they learn about the International Dog Competition happening in Coimbatore, offering a 2 lakhs winning prize.
+Arjun signs up for the competition with the help of his father.
+He wins third place in the first challenge.
 Simba and Arjun slowly start making their way to the finals.